 What city should we plan to stay in?

 The best base for lavender photo sessions are either Avignon or Aix-en-Provence.
-Marseille is also an option, but it is quite a bit farther.
+Marseille is also an option, but it is a bit farther.

 Which lavender fields do you use for your professional photo sessions?

 While I love the Valensole plateau, I don’t love that it’s so popular that it’s crowded all the time with tourists.
 It makes perfect sense, the fields are beautiful, but it makes it incredibly challenging to do the high quality work I want to do and that my clients deserve.
 Plus, many visitors are coming a bit later in July, so the Valensole fields have been harvested already.
 Therefore, many of my sessions take place near the lavender fields of Sault.
 There are so many fields to choose from, and they are also quite beautiful.
 However, I also love Valensole, despite the crowds, so I do both, it just depends on the time of year and where my clients are staying.
+Also, if you’re coming earlier in the season, we’ll focus on the lavender fields in the Luberon, closer to the towns of Bonnieux and Gordes.

 What is a typical photo session?